aws-cloudformation/cloudformation-cli/README.md

 pip install -e ../cloudformation-cli-java-plugin
 ```

 Linting and running unit tests is done via [pre-commit](https://pre-commit.com/), and so is performed automatically on commit.
 The continuous integration also runs these checks.
-Manual options are available so you don't have to commit):
+Manual options are available, so you don't have to commit:

+These one-time steps are required to ensure all unit tests are passing:
+ * Ensure npm is installed by [following these steps](https://www.npmjs.com/get-npm)
+ * Install jsonata: `npm install jsonata`

 ```bash
 # run all hooks on all files, mirrors what the CI runs